rockettheme/docs/Docs/magento/basic/cache.md

 Introduction
 -----

 Magento uses cache in many different ways, so you'll notice several various caching features that you can enable or disable.
-If you are working on customizing your site and getting it set up, it's best to **disable** all the cache settings.
+If you are working on customizing your site and getting it set up, it is best to **disable** all the cache settings.
 This allows you to work and check your site routinely without having to wait for cache to catch up with any changes you've made.

 ![][cache]